 - Available – List of all available plugins.

 - Updates – Plugins for which updates are available.

 - Installed – List of all Installed plugins.

-Plugin Manager shows information like Plugin name, Category, Available Version, Stability.
+Plugin Manager shows information like Plugin Name, Category, Available Version, Stability.
 When you select the plugin you can see additional information like Author, Source, Homepage, etc

-This is the most preferred and used method until the time Plugin Manager Removed from the repository by the developer.
+This is the most preferred and used method until the time Plugin Manager is Removed from the repository by the developer.
 If that is the case with you, you can use below manual method.
-As Plugin Manager is also a plugin, you can use the same method to install it as well.
+As the Plugin Manager is also a plugin, you can use the same method to install it as well.

 Some useful links for reference.

 - 64 bit version is without “Plugin Manager” (and NppExport) #2459

 There may not be the Plugin Manager available or sometimes, installation does not work using it.
 The plugin may not be available in this list.
 In that case, use the Manual Installation method.